eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 **Procedure Binding:** The Instance Factor (IF) MUST be bound to the a unique identifier (e.g., the `eca_uuid` for ECA bootstrap) to ensure freshness and prevent replay.

-**Artifact Repository:** A simple, addressable store (e.g., a web server, an object store) where peers can publish and retrieve cryptographic artifacts in SAE-based deployments.

 # Conceptual Model (Informational) {#conceptual-model}

 The ECA protocol defines a unified pattern for the attestation lifecycle through two distinct but related attestation procedures.
 A compute instance without a verifiable identity can be bootstrapped on Day 0 to obtain a verifiable identity, and then use that verifiable identity for efficient attestation renewal on an ongoing basis.